aliabusaleh/VendingMachine/README.md

 2. Provide a code skeleton to the design.
 3. Implement the SnackMachine class
 4. Provide a test suite to the main class.
-Specifications of the Snack Machine
+Specifications of the Snack Machine.

 The Snack Machine has the following characteristics:
- Money Slots: the machine accepts money of the following types: o CoinSlot: There are four denominations: • 10c • 20c • 50c • $1
+Money Slots: the machine accepts money of the following types:
+ 1. CoinSlot: There are four denominations: • 10c • 20c • 50c • $1
-o CardSlot : all cards accepted o Notes Slot :20$ and 50$ only o Machine only accepts USD currency
+ 2. CardSlot : all cards accepted
+ 3. Notes Slot :20$ and 50$ only
+ **  Machine only accepts USD currency
- Snack Slots
+ 4. Snack Slots
-o The machine has five rows to display snack items. o Each row has 5 columns to pile the items. o Each column has a number.
+ 5. The machine has five rows to display snack items.
+ * Each row has 5 columns to pile the items.
+ * Each column has a number.
- Keypad
+ 6. Keypad
-Users can select the items to be purchased using a keypad.
+ * Users can select the items to be purchased using a keypad.

 Purchase a Snack Use Case
 Basic Flow